Shinzaku/GearFinder/README.md

 2. On first run, and ***any*** time your inventory is updated and you have new items and/or new augments, you will need to hit "Rebuild Cache"

 From there, click any slot to begin setting items into a working set.
 At any time, you are able to click "Equip Working Set" to attempt to equip the working set to your character.
-Please note - Ashitacast takes priority, and will up-equip any items you have set.
+Please note - Ashitacast takes priority, and might up-equip any items you have set if you have an active profile loaded.
 Recommended to disable using /lac disable before attempting to equip something.
 Once done, can of course reenable using /lac enable

 ![GearFinder Screenshot](https://user-images.githubusercontent.com/4511442/228076773-97099ca7-ed38-42e7-9737-99c05abf82a2.png)